Research Reports Light Therapy Reverses Dementia

-I have detailed this new technology on an earlier blog post with a replay of my interview with the inventor, Dr. Lew Lim.
 Since diffuse light does not easily pass through the skull, Dr. Lim’s had the brilliant idea to pass the light through a device clipped to the nose.
 Now, in my book of creativity, that is inventiveness at its best!

 Click the image below to hear the interview and learn more about Dr. Lim’s new photobiomodulation device called the Vielight Gamma.